Catalyst 6500 Release 12.2SXH and Later Software Configuration Guide

 Understanding Call Home

-Call Home provides e-mail-based and web-based notification of critical system events.
-A versatile range of message formats are available for optimal compatibility with pager services, standard e-mail, or XML-based automated parsing applications.
-Common uses of this feature may include direct paging of a network support engineer, e-mail notification to a Network Operations Center, XML delivery to a support website, and utilization of Cisco Smart Call Home services for direct case generation with the Cisco Systems Technical Assistance Center (TAC).
+Call Home provides email-based and web-based notification of critical system events.
+A versatile range of message formats are available for optimal compatibility with pager services, standard email, or XML-based automated parsing applications.
+Common uses of this feature may include direct paging of a network support engineer, email notification to a Network Operations Center, XML delivery to a support website, and utilization of Cisco Smart Call Home services for direct case generation with the Cisco Systems Technical Assistance Center (TAC).

 The Call Home feature can deliver alert messages containing information on configuration, diagnostics, environmental conditions, inventory, and syslog events.

 The Call Home feature can deliver alerts to multiple recipients, referred to as Call Home destination profiles, each with configurable message formats and content categories.
-A predefined destination profile is provided for sending alerts to the Cisco TAC (attach@cisco.com), and you also can define your own destination profiles.
+A predefined destination profile (CiscoTAC-1) is provided, and you also can define your own destination profiles.
+The CiscoTAC-1 profile is used to send alerts to the backend server of the Smart Call Home service, which can be used to create service requests to the Cisco TAC (depending on the Smart Call Home service support in place for your device and the severity of the alert).

 Flexible message delivery and format options make it easy to integrate specific support requirements.
 If multiple destination profiles are configured, and one fails, the system will try every configured profile before sending a failure message.

-The Call Home feature offers the following advantages:
+The Call Home feature provides these functions:

-Multiple message-format options:
+•Multiple message-format options:

-Short Text—Suitable for pagers or printed reports.
+–Short Text—Suitable for pagers or printed reports.

-Plain Text—Full formatted message information suitable for human reading.
+–Plain Text—Full formatted message information suitable for human reading.

-Multiple concurrent message destinations.
+•Multiple concurrent message destinations.

-Multiple message categories including configuration, diagnostics, environmental conditions, inventory, and syslog events.
+•Multiple message categories including configuration, diagnostics, environmental conditions, inventory, and syslog events.

-Filtering of messages by severity and pattern matching.
+•Filtering of messages by severity and pattern matching.

-Scheduling of periodic message sending.
+•Scheduling of periodic message sending.

 Obtaining Smart Call Home